wadewilsones/mood-app/README.md

 ```

 3. Set up Database.
-Create DB with your credentials
+Create DB with your credentials in db.js

 ```
     user: 'yourusername',